lightdash/lightdash/docs/docs/references/metrics.md

 ## Adding metrics to your project

-There are two ways to add metrics to your project in Lightdash.
+There are two ways to add metrics to your project in Lightdash:

 1. (**Suggested**) [Using the `meta` tag](#using-the-meta-tag)
 2. [Using dbt's `metrics` tag](#using-dbts-metrics-tag) (this is still an Alpha feature)